sf105/sttp-book/_chapters/structural-based-testing.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/XiWtG8PKH-A" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+_Note:_ In the video, we use _squares_ to represent decision blocks.
+We did it just because otherwise the control flow graph would not fit in the video.
+When doing control flow graphs, please use _diamonds_ to represent decision blocks.

 ## (Basic) condition coverage

 Branch coverage gives two branches for each decision, no matter how complicated this decision is.